 Loboc Bell Tower

-Adjacent to the Loboc Church is a nondescript dirt parking area overlooking the river.
+Adjacent to the Loboc Church is a common dirt parking area overlooking the river.
 The only structures left are some public bathrooms and the remnants of the Loboc bell tower.
-It didn’t hit me until I wrote this article that the dirt parking area used to be a two story building with local merchants and a bank.
+It didn’t hit me until I wrote this article that the dirt parking area used to be a two-story building with local merchants and a bank.
 It’s now just dirt and rubble from the destruction of 2013.

 Most of the churches and tourist attractions have donation boxes.
 Seeing the beauty of this country, I gladly donated to locals to assist in the rebuilding efforts.
-At each site, there were numerous Filipinos working to restore what mother nature had damaged.
-2+ years after the earthquake there is progress, but this island has a lot of work left to do.
+At each site, numerous Filipinos were working to restore what mother nature had damaged.
+2+ years after the earthquake, there is progress, but this island has an enormous amount of work left.

 Nothing I can write or photograph can accurately describe the raw power that this planet has.
-It is sobering to know that so many lives can be drastically changed in just 34 seconds.
+It is sobering to know that so many lives changed in just 34 seconds.